 As you can see from the pictures above, the serum comes in two bottles that you mix together like the instructions illustrate.
 The colour should be a rich, inky navy blue and the texture should be like water.
 In a routine this would come immediately after cleansing and before everything else.
 You can see an example of how I use it in a routine above and for that lineup I cleansed, patted my skin dry, applied CAIS, waited 5 minutes to make sure it was fully absorbed, spritzed with the mist, then applied the HA serum and finished with the sunscreen.
 This stuff is extremely fluid and because it is so expensive I try to be frugal with how much I apply.
 I use just one drop for my forehead and then the below amount on each cheek and chin/upper lip/nose area.
 I bring my face down to my finger (if that makes sense) then quickly spread it on the intended area and doing this has helped prevent wastage and any product ending up in the sink.
 After two months of almost twice daily use (sometimes more when my skin was compromised, but I did miss some days) I am now coming to the end of the 15ml bottle and I think in the future I will be able to make the bottle last at least 3 months, as in the beginning I did use more than I needed just because I was so excited about the results, so going forward I will (hopefully) show more restraint and not overuse it.

-I know this is an expensive product (£130 for 15ml but you can get a permanent discount through the VH Addict membership), but there are a number of ways you can use it.
+I know this is an expensive product, but there are a number of ways you can use it.
 If you have an injured/compromised face you can use it consistently until the skin has healed then go back to the 1% or whatever you usually use.
 You could also just use it as a spot treatment on areas of pigmentation or to quickly heal picked blemishes.
 You could also use it seasonally to boost the skin every 3 or 4 months.
 It’s definitely important to use it consistently for at least a month if you have more advanced aging “issues”, but you can also just use it for just a week to heal and prevent inflammation and blemishes.
 As I said in my previous post (here), I strongly believe this is a must have for those who are skin pickers because it shortens the life span of the blemish, heals the wound incredibly fast and drastically reduces the risk of PIH.
 I think Brandon and Gill would agree that this is the type of product where it’s ok to use it on and off because the best results come from the first few uses.

 Right now we are so lucky that the skincare industry is thriving and there are so many amazing options out there for every skin issue imaginable.
 I have used many different products and key ingredients, but nothing has worked as well as this.
 It’s possible that if you already use a retinol, Vit C, acids, or antioxidants etc that you might not need this or see the same results, but if you do have a slew of products in your stash yet still find yourself struggling with your skin then give this a go.
 It has completely changed how my skin functions, reacts and recovers and I will not be without it.